Eris: Measuring discord among multidimensional data sources: Implementation

-Finally, we comment on how we implemented the mappings from raw data to s-tables as well as constraint generation performed by the fusion or coalescing operators.
-The simple strategy outlined in Section~\ref{sec:alltogether} materializes a great deal of intermediate data that is not ultimately needed.
-Instead, we found the most efficient approach to be to define the s-tables as \emph{views} (typically using SQL:1999 features such as \texttt{ROW\_NUMBER} to generate unique ids for variables), and to define coalescing as an operator on constrained s-tables, where the constraints themselves are represented as an extra query (i.e., a query over an s-table is actually a pair of queries, one retrieving the data $I'$ and another creating the constraints $\phi$).
-With this approach, coalescing (hence fusion) become first-class operators and can be composed with the other operations, so we can convert a specification to a single composed query (referring to the views that define the s-tables) whose translation generates the equations directly.
+Finally, we comment on constraint generation performed by the coalescing operator.
+It simply detects repeated values after projecting out the discriminant and generates the corresponding constraints as an extra query (i.e., a query over an s-table is actually a pair of queries: one retrieving the data $I'$ without repetitions in the key and fresh $L$-values in the values, and another independent query creating the constraints $\phi$ over those $L$-values).
+With this approach, coalescing (hence fusion) becomes first-class and can be freely composed with the other operations, so we can convert a specification into a single composed query (referring to the views that define the s-tables) whose translation generates the equations directly.
 This is the approach we have evaluated, which significantly improves the naive materialization approach, because it avoids the need to load and scan numerous intermediate s-tables.